 The Center for Middle Eastern Studies does not offer office space for visiting researchers.
 Visiting Researchers may apply for a carrel in Widener Library after they are issued a University ID card.

 Visiting Researchers must provide their own computers.
-There are computer labs on campus; there is also a public computer available for quick internet use within the Center at 38 Kirkland Street.
+There are computer labs on campus.